Introduction

 Results of Humphrey Field Analyzer in Various Clinical Scenarios

-• Advanced glaucomatous defects show a severe generalized defect with the sparing of a temporal island.[44][43][45]
+- Advanced glaucomatous defects show a severe generalized defect with the sparing of a temporal island.[47][48][49]

-Idiopathic intracranial hypertension: The field defects commonly found in these patients are enlargement of the blind spot, generalized constriction of the visual field, loss of inferonasal visual field, or nasal step.[48]
+Idiopathic Intracranial Hypertension: The field defects commonly found in these patients are enlargement of the blind spot, generalized constriction of the visual field, loss of inferonasal visual field, or nasal step.[52]

 Papilledema: Enlargement of the blind spot is the most commonly seen visual field defect, with constriction of the visual field seen in late cases where optic atrophy has started.[49][53]

-Ischemic optic neuropathy: Superior or inferior hemifield or altitudinal defects are the most common.
-Other field defect patterns include central scotoma, diffuse-field loss, or quadrantic field defects.[45][52][53]
+Ischemic Optic Neuropathy: Superior or inferior hemifield or altitudinal defects are the most common.
+Other field defect patterns include central scotoma, diffuse-field loss, or quadrantic field defects.[49][56][57]

-Toxic optic neuropathy: Central scotomas are the commonly found field defect in cases of ethambutol optic neuropathy.[54]
+Toxic Optic Neuropathy: Central scotomas are the commonly found field defect in cases of ethambutol optic neuropathy.[58]
 Toxic optic neuropathy has also been reported with vigabatrin, an anti-epileptic medication.
-Around 30% of patients taking vigabatrin show bilateral concentric peripheral visual field loss, and severe cases may have tunnel vision and visual loss that might progress even after stopping the drug.[55]
+Around 30% of patients taking vigabatrin show bilateral concentric peripheral visual field loss, and severe cases may have tunnel vision and visual loss that might progress even after stopping the drug.[59]
+The visual loss due to vigabatrin is usually irreversible.[60]
+Other substances causing toxic optic neuropathy include tobacco, methanol, isoniazid, ethylene glycol, vincristine, cisplatin, methotrexate, carboplatin, amiodarone, cimetidine, digitalis, toluene, cyclosporine, sulfonamides, ciprofloxacin, chloramphenicol, linezolid, quinine, chloroquine, lithium, heavy metals (lead, mercury), lithium, and carbon monoxide.[58][61]

-Disorders involving the optic tract: Homonymous hemianopia (usually incongruous) is the typical field defect in these cases.
+Disorders Involving the Optic Tract: Homonymous hemianopia (usually incongruous) is the typical field defect in these cases.
 Perimetry is useful in localizing the lesions along the visual pathway.
-Follow-up perimetry has been found to show improvement in 50 to 60% of these cases.[46][61][62]
+Follow-up perimetry has been found to show improvement in 50% to 60% of these cases.[50][65][66]

 Malingering: Individuals who feign visual loss for personal gain may present with complaints of tunnel vision or constriction of the visual field.
 This can be differentiated from constriction of the visual field due to organic causes by testing their field by kinetic Goldmann perimetry.
-The degree of peripheral constriction of the visual field will remain the same even after increasing the distance between the individual and the tangent screen in the case of malingerers.
+In the case of malingerers, the degree of peripheral constriction of the visual field will remain the same even after increasing the distance between the individual and the tangent screen.
+Individuals with an organic cause for the peripheral constriction will have a lesser extent of peripheral constriction when their distance from the tangent screen is increased.
+Another way of differentiating functional visual loss from organic causes is that the constriction of the visual field will be the same for stimuli of different sizes or contrasts.[74]

 Individuals may also claim to have monocular hemianopias.
 These can be differentiated from organic causes by performing binocular visual field testing on the Goldmann perimeter.
 The monocular hemianopia is compensated by the overlapping visual field of the normal eye in the case of individuals with organic causes.[75]

-Retinitis pigmentosa: The field defect characteristic of this disease is gradually progressive peripheral field loss.
-The superior visual field is often involved first due to the early involvement of the inferior retina.[72]
-The central visual field is affected in patients with cystoid macular edema, epiretinal membrane, or retinal pigment epithelium changes at the macula.[73][74]
+Retinitis Pigmentosa: The field defect characteristic of this disease is gradually progressive peripheral field loss.
+The superior visual field is often involved first due to the early involvement of the inferior retina.[79]
+The central visual field is affected in patients with cystoid macular edema, epiretinal membrane, or retinal pigment epithelium changes at the macula.[80][81]

 Migraine: Patients with migraine may present with visual field defects.
-The prevalence of field defects is known to increase with the individual's age and the disease's duration.[77]
-The types of field defects associated with migraine include generalized depression of sensitivity, arcuate defects, nasal step, and isolated scotomas.[77][78]
+The prevalence of field defects is known to increase with the individual's age and the disease's duration.[84]
+The types of field defects associated with migraine include generalized depression of sensitivity, arcuate defects, nasal step, and isolated scotomas.[84][85]
+Typically, scintillating scotomas with zig-zag outer boundaries are seen, the size of which may increase (fortification).[86]

 Riddoch Phenomena: This is also known as statokinetic dissociation.[87]
 In this phenomenon, an individual can perceive moving objects in the affected visual field.
 However, the individual fails to perceive static objects or stimuli in the affected visual field.
 In other words, the static perimetry of such an individual will show homonymous hemianopia or quadrantanopia, whereas the kinetic perimetry will be within normal limits.
 This is usually present in conditions where the primary visual cortex located in the occipital lobe is affected.[87]